PauliusMacernis/veikt.dev/README.md

 #### Known issues:
 - If you see 404 error after checking the http://www.veikt.dev then try to ssh into the server (`vagrant ssh`) and restart nginx service (do `sudo service nginx restart`).
 The website should work fine after restarting the service.
+- If something goes wrong with executing shell scripts then check for [line endings](https://help.github.com/articles/dealing-with-line-endings/) inside executable shell scripts!
+Must be LF.
+Some software may change line endings without you noticing this: git management tools, IDE, others.

 ### Easy Use: